-Sarah’s bird’s eye view with the butterflies is a joyful celebration of nature.
-Influenced by her love of the British countryside from her Shropshire roots growing up in a house nestled in the forest, time spent living close to nature in a caravan by a fisherman's cottage, to now - the beautiful Conwy valley in North Wales.
-On the edge of Snowdonia her visual playground is now mountainous and coastal where her imagination and creativity are free to run wild.
+My work is influenced by my love of the British countryside from my Shropshire roots growing up in a house nestled in the forest, time spent living close to nature in a caravan by a fisherman's cottage, a year absorbing the wild beauty of Anglesey’s coastline to now - the wonderful Conwy valley in North Wales where I work happily in my garden studio – never too far away from my beautiful twins that were born in May 2018.

 All images & text © Copyright 2021 The Way to Blue

 I studied Visual Culture at Brighton University and have since explored many different art forms.
 As an artist I have always been drawn to the colour blue and its associations with nature and the infinite.
 I have also strived to capture light in my work so upon discovering the Cyanotype technique I was hooked by its many possibilities.